ParulK-bhardwaj/weather-react-app/README.md

-# Getting Started with Create React App
+# Weather React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+With this project I have connected to the OpenWeatherMap API and display the weather data.
+I have the controlled component pattern to handle user input.

 <img width="1883" alt="image" src="https://github.com/ParulK-bhardwaj/weather-react-app/assets/111934039/aa12bc12-8e30-4e1d-8e14-795c9de32650">

 ## Available Scripts